 Excavation of the Palace of Knossos began in 1900.
 The archaeologist used modern materials to preserve and restore some of the buildings, which has led to an interesting mix of ancient ruins and frescoes that feel partially authentic and partially garish.
 Regardless, if you’re at all interested in history and culture, the Palace is one of the top things to see in Crete.

-The Palace of Knossos is the largest—but certainly not the only—ancient site to visit on your Crete trip.
+The Palace of Knossos is the largest—but certainly not the only—ancient site to visit.
 Near the southern coast, you can see the ruins of the city of Phaestos, the second-largest Minoan city that was inhabited from about 4000 BC.
 East of Knossos is the Palace of Malia, which dates from about 1900 BC.

 At the archaeological museum, you’ll find endless artifacts from the palace sites and beyond.
 There is jewelry, pottery, weapons, and magnificent statues from throughout 5500 years of Cretan history up to Roman times.